 Most of what I’ve seen by academic experts in education is at best only modestly useful.
 Cognitive science is producing valuable material, but most of education research is useless; as Richard Feynmann noted years ago, it is “cargo cult” science.

-Other roles: I am the CEO and Chief Visionary Officer of FLOW, am a board member and Ambassador of Conscious Capitalism, the Seasteading Institute, the Business Council for Peace, and The Free Cities Institute, and am on the advisory boards of the Moorfield Storey Institute, Tri-Linc Global, and the Lifeboat Foundation.
+Other roles: I am co-founder of Khabele + Strong Incubator, CEO and Chief Visionary Officer of Radical Social Entrepreneurs (formerly FLOW) am on the advisory boards of the Moorfield Storey Institute, Tri-Linc Global, and the Lifeboat Foundation.
 I am the author of The Habit of Thought: From Socratic Seminars to Socratic Practice and the lead author of Be the Solution: How Entrepreneurs and Conscious Capitalists Can Solve All the World’s Problems (along with co-authors John Mackey, Mohammad Yunus, Hernando de Soto, and others).